gitpan/App-Sv/README.md

 after `restart_delay` seconds.
 If a program respawns during `restart_delay` for `start_retries` times, the supervisor gives up and stops it indefinitely.

-You can send SIGTERM to the supervisor process to kill all childs and exit.
+You can send SIGTERM to the supervisor process to kill all children and exit.

 You can also send SIGINT (Ctrl-C on your terminal) to restart the processes.
 If a second SIGINT is received and no child process is currently running, the